Chris Boswell

-Christopher Lynn Boswell (born March 16, 1991) is an American football placekicker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Rice and was signed by the Houston Texans in 2014 as an undrafted free agent and has also spent time with the New York Giants.
+Christopher Lynn Boswell (born March 16, 1991) is an American professional football placekicker for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Rice Owls and was signed by the Houston Texans in 2014 as an undrafted free agent and has also spent time with the New York Giants.
+He is currently the most accurate field goal kicker in NFL history on field goal attempts of 50 yards or more.

-Early years
+Early life

 Boswell attended and played high school football at Fossil Ridge High School.
-He received offers from Rice, Baylor, Kansas State, North Texas, Missouri, Texas A&M, and Texas Tech before committing to play college football at Rice.
+He received numerous Power 5 offers before committing to play college football at Rice.
 His father had grown up in Brazil, playing street soccer.
-He taught his son the rabona, a trick he would go on to use in American football.

 College career

-Boswell was a three-year starter at Rice.
+Boswell played college football at Rice.
 With 358 career points, he is second on the all-time Rice scoring list behind ex-NFL wide receiver Jarett Dillard.
-While at Rice, Boswell was a member of Martel College.
+In the 2012 season, He led Conference USA in the field goals attempted and tied for first in field goals made.